minio/docs/source/reference/minio-mc.rst

 All :ref:`commands <minio-mc-commands>` support the following global options.
 You can also define some of these options using :ref:`Environment Variables <minio-server-envvar-mc>`.

+.. option:: --config-dir

+   The path to a ``JSON`` formatted configuration file that :program:`mc` uses for storing data.
+See :ref:`mc-configuration` for more information on how :program:`mc` uses the configuration file.

+   Alternatively, set the environment variable :envvar:`MC_CONFIG_DIR`.

 .. option:: --debug

    Enables verbose output to the console.